Agwi-jjim

 Agwi-jjim (Korean: 아귀찜) or agu-jjim (아구찜) is a Korean jjim dish made with blackmouth angler, the fish known as agwi in Korean.
 The name of the dish is usually translated as "braised spicy angler".

 The dish is seasoned with hot chili pepper powder, doenjang, ganjang (soy sauce), minced garlic, and chopped scallions to make it spicy and hot.
 However, other ingredients such as kongnamul (soybean sprouts), mideodeok (미더덕, Styela clava), and minari (미나리, Oenanthe javanica) also play an important role in giving agujjim a refreshing and fragrant flavor.
-The fish is an excellent source of protein and a has rich taste as well as a palatable chewy texture.
+The fish is an excellent source of protein and has a rich taste as well as a palatable chewy texture.

 History

 Its origins are known to be a fish market in the city of Masan, South Gyeongsang Province where local fishermen would ask cooks from the market eateries to create a tasty dish from the ugly fish.
 Until the 1940s, the fish was not eaten and was frequently discarded due to its ugly appearance and low commercial value.
 However, as fish began to become more scarce in the late 20th century, the newly found delicacy became popular.